 Question: Are there any online EdD programs that do not require a dissertation?

-Answer: Yes – A number of schools offer Doctor of Education degrees online that do not require students to complete a traditional dissertation.
+Answer: Yes – Several schools that offer Doctor of Education degrees online do not require students to complete a traditional dissertation.
 However, these programs typically include another type of capstone requirement, such as an applied project or requiring students to publish a journal quality research article.

 At this time, the majority of online Ed.D. programs require students to complete a dissertation in order to earn their doctorate.
 There are, however, options for those who do not wish to write a traditional research-based thesis.
-Several programs now offer students the opportunity to develop and implement a more action-oriented capstone project or dissertation-in-practice” dissertation or an applied capstone project.
+Several programs now offer students the opportunity to develop and implement a more action-oriented “dissertation-in-practice” dissertation or an applied capstone project.
 While these capstone options also require a considerable amount of research and writing, they differ from traditional dissertations, focusing more on producing direct solutions to existing problems in education or organizational leadership, instead of furthering theory in the field.

 A traditional dissertation has a formal five-chapter structure and aims to contribute to the existing scholarly literature on a topic in education development or leadership.
 The dissertation-in-practice, on the other hand, is an applied dissertation that still maintains the formal structure of the traditional dissertation, but focuses more on specific education challenges that students experience in their place of work.
 In contrast, the applied project is distinct from a dissertation in that it does not abide by the formal five-chapter dissertation structure, and has a more applied objective that relates to investigating or solving an educational practice or learning outcomes problem.
 In most cases, students who choose an applied project are tasked with examining an education challenge at their current place of employment (or one that is present regionally), and making an improvement to strategies or methods used in their organization or district.